Author

 Then Dramatis Personae Next page; title, argument, prologue, play

-• Compare notes of the two editions for the opening of The Alchemist
+- Compare notes of the two editions for the opening of

-• The Rare Book room does have a first edition of Jonson’s works, for further comparison
+- The Rare Book room does have a first edition of Jonson’s works, for further

 Pope, Alexander